Capricorn Records: Second incarnation: the 1990s

-The label relaunched in Nashville, Tennessee as a joint venture with Warner Brothers, this time through the partnership of Walden and his son.
-The first act to sign onto the resurrected label was Athens, Georgia's Widespread Panic and they released their first album on the label in the summer of 1991.
+The label relaunched in Nashville, Tennessee, as a joint venture with Warner Brothers, this time through the partnership of Walden and his son.
+The first act to sign onto the resurrected label was Athens, Georgia's, Widespread Panic, who released their first album on the label in the summer of 1991.

 Cake and 311 were the most commercially successful artists to come out of Capricorn during this period with Cake's third album Prolonging the Magic going platinum and 311's Soundsystem going gold.
-Capricorn's Nashville division signed a then-unknown Kenny Chesney while the Atlanta division signed various rock acts including jam band favorites like Gov't Mule and Col. Bruce Hampton and the Aquarium Rescue Unit.
+Capricorn's Nashville division signed a then-unknown Kenny Chesney, while the Atlanta division signed various rock acts including jam band favorites like Gov't Mule and Col. Bruce Hampton and the Aquarium Rescue Unit.

 Throughout the label's run in the 1990s, distribution changed from Sony Music's independent RED Distribution network to PolyGram by way of its flagship label Mercury Records.
 In 1997, Capricorn closed its Nashville office moving all operations to its downtown Atlanta office.
 Walden sold Capricorn to Volcano Records in 2000 for $13 million and began work on a new independent label project, Velocette Records, which featured Georgia artists including Vic Chesnutt, Kevn Kinney, and Jucifer.